 Sometimes you need a little extra screen real-estate, and the typical 16:9 monitor won’t do.
-Whether you’re a creative professional who needs a massive curved display, or a gamer looking for the most immersive experience you can possibly get outside of VR, there’s probably an ultra-wide monitor for you.
-Be careful though, ultra-wides are dangerous – once you try one, you’ll be spoiled for all other monitors.
+Whether you’re a creative professional who needs a massive curved display, or a gamer looking for the most immersive experience you can possibly get outside of VR, there’s probably an ultrawide monitor for you.
+Be careful though, ultrawides are dangerous – once you try one, you’ll be spoiled for all other monitors.
 Even the sharpest, clearest 16:9 monitor will seem insubstantial and inadequate by comparison.
+So, who makes the best ultrawide monitors on the market?
+Well, let’s have a look.

-That said, if you’re prepared to take the plunge, read on.
-We’ve gathered the best of the best in the ultra-wide monitor market and run them through a barrage of tests to determine their fitness to display your games, your movies, or even your workspace.
+We’ve gathered the best of the best in the ultrawide monitor market and run them through a barrage of tests to determine their fitness to display your games, your movies, or even your workspace.

 Why should you buy this: You want a monitor with the sensibility and size of a small luxury yacht.